dranidis/humble-dialog/README.md

 This is an implementation of the Humble Dialog box as described in the article by Michael Feathers: https://martinfowler.com/articles/images/humble-dialog-box/TheHumbleDialogBox.pdf

 The motivation in the article is the separation of a single GUI component to two parts:

 - a "humble" object that holds all the subcomponents and has trivial logic.
 - a "smart" object that holds an abstract representation of the component's state and the logic that coordinates the components.

 The separation enables testing of the component without the complications of dealing with the event-driven mechanics of the GUI framework.

 ## The humble object

-The humble object has a reference to the smart object.
+The humble object `ChainComposerDialog` has a reference to the smart object `ChainComposer`.

 ```java
 public class ChainComposerDialog extends JDialog implements ChainComposerView {

     private ChainComposer composer;
     ...
 ```

-Each subcomponent delegates its changes to the smart object via a simple action method.
+Each component within `ChainComposerDialog` delegates its changes to the smart object via a simple action method.

 ```java
     private JButton addButton = new JButton("Add");
 ...